What does Carmen mean?

-Carmen \c(a)-rmen, car-men\ as a girl's name (also used as boy's name Carmen), is pronounced KAR-men.
+Carmen \c(a)-rmen, car-men\ as a girls' name (also used less generally as boys' name Carmen) is pronounced KAR-men.
 It is of Hebrew origin, and the meaning of Carmen is "garden, orchard".
 Originally a Spanish form of Carmel, influenced by the Latin word "carmen", "song".
 One of the titles of the Virgin Mary is Santa Maria del Carmen, meaning "Saint Mary of Mount Carmel", and this form of the name honors her.
 Also the name of the tragic romantic heroine of Bizet's opera "Carmen" (1875).
 Dancer Carmen Miranda; model Carmen Kass; actress Carmen Electra.

-Carmen▼ has 28 variant forms: Carma, Carmaine, Carman, Carmelia, Carmelina, Carmelita▼, Carmencita, Carmi, Carmia, Carmie, Carmin, Carmina, Carmine, Carmita, Carmon, Carmyna, Carmynn, Carmyta, Charmaine▼, Karman, Karmen, Karmia, Karmin, Karmina, Karmita, Karmyn, Lita and Mina▼.
+Carmen▼ has 28 variants: Carma, Carmaine, Carman, Carmelia, Carmelina, Carmelita▼, Carmencita, Carmi, Carmia, Carmie, Carmin, Carmina, Carmine, Carmita, Carmon, Carmyna, Carmynn, Carmyta, Charmaine▼, Karman, Karmen, Karmia, Karmin, Karmina, Karmita, Karmyn, Lita and Mina▼.